anir16293/MarcoSearch/README.md

 1) Translate the target query into a set of languages.
 2) Run a language-specific Google search on the translated set of queries.
 3) Translate the pages back into English.
-4) Use Microsoft's MS Marco API to obtain embeddings for the original search query and all the translated documents.
+4) Obtain Microsoft's Genint embeddings for the original search query and all the translated documents.
 5) Rank the websites based on a similarity score between the query embeddings and the document embeddings.
 6) Generate the top N results.